MonashDataFluency/python-ecology-lesson/_episodes/00-short-introduction-to-Python.md

 Python's main advantages:

 * Open Source software, supported by Python Software Foundation
-* Available on all platforms
+* Available on all platforms (ie. Windows, Linux and MacOS)
 * It is a general-purpose programming language
 * Supports multiple programming paradigms
 * Very large community with a rich ecosystem of third-party packages